azureeeeeeeeeeee/Insight-Hub/README.md

 127.0.0.1:8000/admin/
 127.0.0.1:8000/api/
 ```
-To access the database, use super user.
+To access the database, use superuser.